kineticstoolkit/kineticstoolkit_doc/src/cycles.md

 - The start of the second phase, also named using the `event_names` parameters;
 - The end of the cycle, always named `_`.

 The function does not modify the TimeSeries data, only the events.
-It uses two thresholds applied to an unidimensional signal from this TimeSeries.
+It uses two thresholds applied to a unidimensional signal from the TimeSeries.
 In this example, this signal will be the total force $F_{tot}$.
-This could also apply to gait, or one could also use only the vertical ground reaction force, depending on the lab's convention or methods.
+This could also apply to gait, or one could also use only the vertical ground reaction force, depending on the lab's conventions or methods.

 Let's calculate $F_{tot}$ based on the three force components, and add it as a new data of the TimeSeries as it will be our source for detecting the cycles.